WorkBright Logo

 Compliance on the front end

 Before a single field in Section 2 ever gets touched, you want technology doing the heavy lifting.
 That means OCR that reads the submitted document, validates it against known templates, checks for expiration, and pre-populates Section 2 automatically.
 It means field validation that catches data entry errors — like a date of birth entered where a Social Security number should go — before they cause downstream issues.
-And it means thread-through logic where an employee's citizenship attestation filters which documents they're even allowed to upload.
-If someone says they're a U.S. citizen, a Swiss passport shouldn't be an option.
-Simple, but surprisingly rare in off-the-shelf solutions.

 WorkBright's I-9 platform handles all of this at the front end.
 It runs more than 20 authenticity inspections per document, catches restricted Social Security cards before they create downstream TNCs, and pre-populates Section 2 directly from the scanned document.
 List A, B, and C selections are filtered dynamically based on attestation, so the scenario where an employee accidentally submits two List B documents simply can't happen.

-At scale, the real value comes from how exceptions are handled — which is why companies looking to automate the I-9 verification process tend to focus heavily here.
+At scale, the real value comes from how exceptions are handled, which is why companies looking to automate the I-9 verification process tend to focus heavily here.

-What could automation look like in this scenario?
-WorkBright automates the full TNC sequence: the moment one hits the system, it sends a mobile-friendly task to the employee in English or Spanish based on their language preference, walks them through the further action notice, and routes their selection back to E-Verify automatically.
 For TPS reporting, WorkBright's OCR extracts country and category codes from EAD cards, so when a revocation hits, filtering affected employees takes seconds rather than days.
-And for reverification, the platform tracks expiration dates across all active employees, triggers outreach at the 90-day and 60-day marks, and initiates Supplement B workflows with a few clicks — no spreadsheet required.
+And for reverification, the platform tracks expiration dates across all active employees, triggers outreach to reverify, and initiates Supplement B workflows with a few clicks.

 End-to-end integration